 If you’re a business traveler, the Central Business District (CBD) is the most logical choice for your New Orleans accommodations.
 The glossy district forms the most distinctive part of the NOLA skyline.
 It’s home to the headquarters of several prominent local businesses.

 But don’t be fooled by its façade: The Central Business District is a fantastic place to stay in New Orleans for any traveler.
 Besides hosting some of the best New Orleans hotels, the area is also home to the Warehouse District.
 The refurbished neighborhood is chock-loaded with superb restaurants, art galleries, and museums.

 Upgrades to the Warehouse District started in the 1980s.
 Today, it’s one of the city’s hippest places to hang.
-Home to the Mercedes Benz Superdome and several theatres, it’s become one of the best areas to stay in New Orleans.
+Home to the Mercedes Benz Superdome and several theatres, it’s become one of the city’s most coveted areas to stay.